MariCAR Tokyo: The Insanity of Go-Karting on Public Streets

 MariCAR Tokyo – the details

 MariCAR started in Tokyo, where it now has several outlets, but it also has branches in other Japanese cities.
 You can check a particular tour’s availability and reserve a slot through their official channels (Facebook Messenger, LINE, etc).
 Don’t forget to check whether you meet the driving licence requirements first because the staff will ask for a snapshot during the booking process.
 If you hold a Singapore licence, you need an International Driving Permit (IDP).
-Any AAS branch will make you one in 15 minutes.
+Any AAS branch in Singapore will make you one in 15 minutes.
+Alternatively, there’s E-ITA, which also does the job in one day.

 Depending on the length of the tour and location, prices range from 7,000 to 10,000 yen.
 The onesies cost nothing extra to rent but bring extra cash for a quick bite during one of the rest stops.
 Bring your IDP and passport too.